sharu725/sv-popup/src/routes/index.md

 ## Features

-- easy to use components
+- easy to use components.
-- click outside or escape to close modal
+- **click outside** or **escape** to close modal.
-- uses portal
+- uses portal.
-- pass classes and attributes to Modal, Content, & Trigger
+- pass classes and attributes to Modal, Content, & Trigger.
 - [less than 1KB (minified+gzipped)](https://bundlephobia.com/package/sv-popup)

 ## Props